01 of 09

 02 of 09

 All of the pattern pieces are printed so that they will be laid out on a fold.
 This means that the edge of the pattern pieces that have a double ended arrow with turned ends will be laid along a fold of the fabric.
 The fabric is folded keeping the grainline straight or parallel to the selvedge of the fabric.
 It can be refolded as needed as long as the grainline is kept straight on the fold of the fabric.

 You will need to cut the following pieces

 - Cut two of the body of the bag

 - Cut one of the side and bottom piece

-- Cut one of the top piece and then devide the piece into tow equal sections by cutting on the dotted line or center of the piece.
+- Cut one of the top pieces and then divide the piece into two equal sections by cutting on the dotted line or center of the piece.

 Repeat the layout and cutting process for the lining fabric

 Apply optional embroidery to the center of a body piece if desired.Continue to 3 of 9 below.